-On 3 October 2012, the EBA announced that the residual capital shortfall as at 30 June 2012 amounted to EUR 1,728 mln.
-In agreement with the Italian Supervisory Authority and Ministry of Economy and Finance, Banca MPS has identified, as a measure to plug the shortfall, recourse to "Stateaid measures" (pursuant to Legislative Decree no. 87 "Urgent measures for increased efficiency, value creation and disposal of public assets and rationalisation of corporate assets of companies in the banking industry" of 27.06.2012), i.e. government-backed financial instruments subscribed by the Ministry of Economy and Finance (MEF) and included in Core Tier 1 capital.
+The "floor", or level below which risk-weighted assets cannot fall, is currently calibrated at 85% for risk-weighted assets calculated on the basis of prior regulatory provisions in Basel 1.
+In the course of 2013, the Group implemented a plan of actions aimed at strengthening capital following the shortfall revealed by the exercise conducted by the EBA on Europe's major banks in the second half of 2011.
+The exercise, aimed at restoring confidence in the European banking sector following tensions in the sovereign bond market and concluded with the verification of data as at 30 June 2012, revealed a residual capital shortfall for the Group of EUR 1,728 mln.
+In agreement with the Italian Supervisory Authority and Ministry of Economy and Finance, the Montepaschi has identified recourse to "State-aid measures" as a measure to plug its residual capital shortfall (pursuant to Legislative Decree no. 87 "Urgent measures for increased efficiency, value creation and disposal of public assets and rationalisation of corporate assets of companies in the banking industry" of 27/6/2012), i.e., government-backed financial instruments subscribed by the Ministry of Economy and Finance (MEF) and included in Common Equity Tier 1 capital.